clemsonciti/workshop-python-intro-to-hadoop/index.md

 > 1. Create, manage and navigate files and directories on
 >    the linux filesystem.
 > 2. Chain together linux commands to perform complex tasks
->    such as searching, sorting and filtering.
+>    such as sorting and filtering.
 > 3. Write loops to perform repetitive tasks.
 > 4. Write shell-scripts to automate tasks.